Pocket/curated-corpus-api/README.md

 The Curated Corpus API serves three primary functions:

 1. Allow our editorial team to manage both an approved corpus and a rejected corpus.
-2. Allow our editorial team to schedule approved corpus items across a number of Firefox New Tabs.
+2. Allow our editorial team to schedule approved corpus items across a number of Scheduled Surfaces (e.g. Firefox New Tab).
 3. Allow the ML team access to approved corpus items for eventual display on Pocket surfaces.

 The corpus is managed by editors through our [curation admin tools](https://github.com/Pocket/curation-admin-tools).
 These tools allow editors to customize meta information about approved items - title, excerpt, image, etc. The approved corpus is the authoritative source for this meta information (_not_ the [Parser](https://github.com/Pocket/Parser)).